Last updated May 17, 2019

 Recreational versus Medical Cannabis

-As recreational cannabis use becomes legal in Canada on October 17, 2018, it is important to keep in mind that medical cannabis is officially available with a physician’s prescription by mail order and is regulated by the federal government.
+Medical cannabis is available with a physician’s prescription by mail order and is regulated by the federal government.
 You cannot buy prescription cannabis at a retail location.

 Government of Canada Cannabis Act